se-edu/learningresources/contents/swift/welcome-to-swift.md

 print("\(x.data), \(y.data)")   // prints "42, 42\n"
 ```

-In the example above, when you assign the value under reference type, two variables (i.e. `x` and `y`) will implicitly share the same memory space.
-Later when you modify one of the variables, another one will also be changed.
-This may cause unexpected behaviors.
-On the other hand, value-typed variables `a` and `b` will not suffer from the implicit data sharing.
+In the example above, when you assign a reference type variable to another (i.e. `x` and `y`) they both refer to the same memory space.
+Later when you modify one of the variables, the other one will refer to the new value too.
+This may not be the desired behavior in some cases.
+In those cases, value-type variables (e.g., `a` and `b`) can be used to avoid implicit data sharing.

 You can think of Structs as a way to create instances that have their own unique copies of data, which can help to make things a lot easier.